MileHacker Logo

 • Many major attractions, museums, and hotels have lifts.

-• Areas with history with cobblestone streets may present challenges.
+• Areas full of history with cobblestone streets might pose difficulties.

 Accessible Attractions & Transport